Hope Solo’s Suspension Ends, Will She Ever Play Soccer Again?

 According to Yahoo Sports, Hope Solo chose to have shoulder replacement while on leave.
 The normal expected recovery time is up to two years.
 Though Solo is reportedly making progress at a quick pace, Hope has said that she anticipates it will be a year before she is game ready.

 On top of recovering from a major surgery, Solo’s age may play a factor.
-Hope is currently 35-years old.
-She had mentioned during last year’s Olympic/Zika fiasco that she and her husband were considering having children and with advanced age in women comes fewer opportunities in the realm of fertility.
+Hope is currently thirty-five-years old.
+She had mentioned during last year’s Olympic/Zika fiasco that she and her husband were considering having children and with advanced age in women comes less opportunities in the realm of fertility.

 And even if Jill Ellis and Solo’s teammates once again wanted to give Hope the opportunity to play, it doesn’t necessarily mean she would come back as a starter.
 The roster for the next big USWNT tournament has already been solidified and current goalkeepers Ashlyn Harris and Alyssa Naeher are formidable in the net.
-Hope’s ego more than likely wouldn’t allow her to be as gracious as her predecessor Briana Scurry by riding the bench as a backup.
+Hope’s ego more than likely wouldn’t allow her to be as gracious as her predecessor Briana Scurry by riding the bench as a back up.

 Finally, Hope seems to have moved on to other opportunities.
 According to Fortune, Solo signed a television deal with INvelop Entertainment to produce and star in a new season of The Cutting Edge, a sports medicine show that follows injured athletes through their recovery process.
 Hope has experience in the reality television world as a former contestant on Dancing with the Stars.